The foremost problem facing single mothers today is their lack of income to meet their most basic needs.

-TANF provides temporary cash benefits to low-income families with dependent children in Missouri — up to 45 months.
+TANF, also known as Temporary Assistance (TA), provides temporary cash benefits to low-income families with dependent children in Missouri.
 The amount depends upon the family’s income, resources, and living arrangements.

-Those receiving benefits are required, as a condition of eligibility, to participate in work activities for a minimum number of hours per week, unless there is a good cause.
+Those receiving benefits are required, as a condition of eligibility, to participate in work activities through the Missouri Work Assistance (MWA) program for a minimum number of hours per week, unless there is a good cause.